Annie Rodenfels: 2022–2024

 Rodenfels did not return to the B.A.A. after her contract expired at the end of 2024.
 While training independently, she ran a personal best of 15:00.64 in the 5000 meters at the Boston University John Thomas Terrier Classic.
 In April 2025, she signed with Salomon and made her debut with the brand at the Boston 5K on April 19.
 She also joined Team Meridia and began training under coach Juli Benson.
+Later that year, Rodenfels won the elite field at the Abbott Dash to the Finish Line 5K in New York City on November 1, with a time of 15:33.